Authorities probe corruption, negligence in Hong Kong fire that killed at least 128

 An intense fire broke out at Wang Fuk Court complex in Hong Kong's northern suburbs Wednesday afternoon, with flames covering seven of the eight towers.
 The complex was home to some 4,800 residents, some of whom had raised safety concerns about the renovations more than year before the fire.

 Police on Wednesday arrested three men from a construction company on suspicion of manslaughter and gross negligence.
-They are now out on bail.
-Authorities then arrested seven men and one woman, including scaffolding subcontractors, directors of an engineering consultancy company and project managers supervising the renovation, in a corruption probe.
+They were released on bail but then arrested by the Independent Commission Against Corruption, the authority said Saturday night, pointing to their leadership role in the renovations.
+ICAC had also previously arrested previously arrested seven men and one woman associated with the project.

 Police have not identified the company where the suspects worked, but documents posted to the homeowners association's website showed that the Prestige Construction & Engineering Company was in charge of renovations.
 Police have seized boxes of documents from the company, where phones rang unanswered Thursday.